fairen-group/mof-biocompatibility/README.md

 ## Citing
 If you use the tools developed in this study - please consider citing our work. **This will be updated as soon as the paper is published (underway)**

 Menon, D. and Fairen-Jimenez, D., 2024.
-Guiding the rational design of biocompatible MOFs for drug delivery. *Under revision*
+Guiding the rational design of biocompatible MOFs for drug delivery. *Matter (Accepted, In Press)*

 ## Contributing
 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.
 Please note that the repository may not be regularly maintained.